erinbuckels/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Dark Tetrad of personality
+- The Dark Tetrad of personality
 - Everyday sadism
 - Cyber-psychology
 - Personality assessment